-During that time, the mountains both broke me and rebuilt me.
+During my ski trip, the mountains both broke me and rebuilt me.
 It was the avalanche of my life.
 A rush, a burial, and a resurrection.
-I went from being a participant, a do-what’s-expected kind of gal to a woman who holds court in her unrestrained life.
+I went from being a participant, a do-what’s-expected kind of gal to a woman who holds court in her very own unrestrained life.

-Fast-forward a handful of years, and I’m hundreds of clients and thousands of hours of coaching in.
-I work with people like you each and every day, and I gotta tell ya, it’s my very own version of heaven.
+I started this business - so far I’m hundreds of clients, and thousands of coaching hours in.
+I work with people like you every day, and I gotta tell ya, it’s my very own version of heaven.

 Okay, enough about me.
 Tell me...who are you?

 With so much warmth you can barely believe it,

 I read.
 A lot.
 I love reading as much as I love laughter and when they’re combined.
 I can’t . . .
 I just can’t.

 I’m obsessed about the good, the bad, the ugly and the drop dead freaking gorgeous involved with finding and truly owning who we are.

 I have been referred to as the human embodiment of the mullet – polished professionalism up front and yee-haw laughter in the back.

 I drink wine, usually it’s red but I won’t turn down white…or rosé.